spotlightpa/poor-richard/content/news/2020-11-07-SPLDOWNBALLOT07.md

 +++
 arc-id = "SFJDC4IW2BCCXPYXLWMUYYSQ5Q"
-internal-id = "SPLDOWNBALLOT07"
-internal-budget = ""
-image = "external/cwszvjdnvs3e3q3ge64y5wjjx0.jpeg"
-image-description = "Pennsylvania’s Capitol building in Harrisburg on the morning of Election Day 2020." image-caption = "" image-credit = "Amanda Berg / For Spotlight PA" image-size = "" published = 2020-11-07T01:02:36Z
-slug = "pennsylvania-democrats-election-2020-down-ballot-losses-biden-trump"
 authors = ["Ed Mahon"]
-byline = "Ed Mahon of Spotlight PA" title = "Biden may win Pennsylvania, but Democrats fell in races across the state — and the infighting has begun" subtitle = "" description = "While political strategists and candidates were still assessing the damage, they offered a number of theories, from ticket-splitting to coronavirus backlash to Trump outperforming expectations." blurb = "While political strategists and candidates were still assessing the damage, they offered a number of theories, from ticket-splitting to coronavirus backlash to Trump outperforming expectations." kicker = "Elections" topics = ["Elections"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+blurb = "While political strategists and candidates were still assessing the damage, they offered a number of theories, from ticket-splitting to coronavirus backlash to Trump outperforming expectations." byline = "Ed Mahon of Spotlight PA" description = "While political strategists and candidates were still assessing the damage, they offered a number of theories, from ticket-splitting to coronavirus backlash to Trump outperforming expectations." image = "external/cwszvjdnvs3e3q3ge64y5wjjx0.jpeg" image-credit = "Amanda Berg / For Spotlight PA" image-description = "Pennsylvania’s Capitol building in Harrisburg on the morning of Election Day 2020." internal-id = "SPLDOWNBALLOT07" kicker = "Elections" modal-exclude = false no-index = false published = 2020-11-06T20:02:36-05:00 slug = "pennsylvania-democrats-election-2020-down-ballot-losses-biden-trump" suppress-date = false suppress-featured = false title = "Biden may win Pennsylvania, but Democrats fell in races across the state — and the infighting has begun" topics = ["Elections"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>